Mingyi1995/PUI2018_mh5172/HW3_mh5172/README.md

 ## Assignment 3: Tracking each vehicle for a line
 ### [show\_bus_locations.py](show_bus_locations_mh5172.py)
 This script tracks a certain _Bus Line_, and displays the activate buses' current coordinate.
+The results shows in terminal.
+When you input a wrong _Bus Line_, this script will print "This line does not exist".

 ## Assignment 4: next stop information
 ### [get\_bus_info.py](get_bus_info_mh5172.py)
-This script tracks a certain _Bus Line_, and displays the activate buses' current coordinate location.
+This script tracks a certain _Bus Line_, and displays the activate buses' current status.
+The results will be stored as a csv file in current repository named as _bus\_line_.
+When you input a wrong _Bus Line_, this script will print "This line does not exist".
+When the OnwardCalls field is empty,  the “Stop Name” and “Stop Status” fields will be dsiplayed as 'N/A'.